-Students will learn how to administer tests of interest such as the Strong-Campbell Vocational Interest Inventory, Tests of Aptitude such as the Differential Aptitude Test, Tests of Personality such as the 16-PF; Behavioural Sampling Techniques such as In-Basket Exercises and integrate the findings of these into a comprehensive report.
+Students will learn how to administer tests of interest such as the Strong-Campbell Vocational Interest Inventory, Tests of Aptitude such as the Differential Aptitude Test, Tests of Personality such as the 16-

+PF; Behavioural Sampling Techniques such as In-Basket Exercises and integrate the findings of these into a comprehensive report.
 As part of this course students will be expected to conduct four assessments.

-HR72A] HRNM7201 - Legal, Ethical and Professional Behaviour (1 Credit)
+HRNM7201: Legal, Ethical and Professional Behaviour (1 Credit) [Part of the practicum since 2010]

 This course will entail a review of the guidelines for the use and application for psychological tests internationally.
 Material will be derived from the Codes of Ethics for programme evaluators - American Evaluation Association, American Educational Research Association and the Canadian Psychological Association among other sources.
 Group discussion of ethical dilemmas will be a feature of the course.

 Additionally, students will have a module on the implications for human resource practitioners of the law of tort, contracts, employment, intellectual property, partnerships and companies.

-[HR73A] HRNM7301 - Complex Organisations (3 Credits)
+HRNM7301: Complex Organisations (3 Credits)

 This is a course in the theory of organisations.
 It surveys the current state of the art of organisational analysis from a variety of disciplinary perspectives.
 Particular emphasis is placed on identifying new and emerging organisational networks in an increasingly globalised world.
-After completing the course the student should be able to understand and explain specialisation, standardisation, complexity, and centralisation; the shape of the hierarchy of authority and the degree of professionalism among other parameters;